KHEngineering/RoboRio/vision/cameratest.md

 ## 1.1 Background information

    In this study we wish to understand the performance differences between different embedded devices and determine if there is a clear advantage in using one over the next for FRC.
 We will be studying the total time it takes to process images on each target.

-   In general the time to process a frame is comprised of test:
+   In general the time to process a frame is comprised of:

  <div>
  \[